Foolproof Ways To Save On Car Ownership In Your 20s

 Kitty litter is invaluable when you are stuck and need a bit of traction.
 This is something that all cars should carry during the winter season.
 Rock salt is great for minimizing existing ice.
 Both will be great additions to your holiday travel gear and they literally could save you if you are stranded.

 We must have it to survive and you can easily pack it in the trunk.
-Pack as much water, in fact, as you can fit.
+Pack as much water, in fact, as you can fit and you can also grab these Potable Aqua Water Tablets.
 Not only will it give you something to drink, it will also provide you with some water if the car overheats.
 That might be the difference between making it to the service station or not.

 Not being able to call for help and being stranded in the middle of nowhere is not my idea of a fun Christmas.
 Pack an extra cell phone with charger and battery.
 Yes, it costs extra money but you can buy them now for emergencies only.
 Pick up one and keep it in your glove compartment.
 The added security will feel good riding down the road in a snowstorm.
 This RunningSnail Emergency Hand Crank Self Powered AM/FM NOAA Solar Weather Radio with LED Flashlight Power Bank can help with so many things.
 We always have one in our car.

 We hope that you enjoyed our 5 Must Haves for Winter Road Trips.
 For more road trip content see:

 Great list!
 I will use this when I take a road trip this November.
 Thank you so much!